 Short summary: Mac OS X’s default power management settings might wear your hard drive down unnecessarily.
 This post provides a lot of background information and how to change these settings.

 I recently got a new MacBook Pro and one interesting thing i noticed was light “click” (a clicking noise) from it whenever it was idle for a few seconds.
 I pay attention to such things since I heard about problems with power management settings under Ubuntu, which could quickly wear down a hard drive.
 I experienced this myself, where one of my old hard drives started to sound like a frog :-/.
-So I installed smartmontools (either use MacPorts or fink) and checked:
+So I installed smartmontools (either use MacPorts, fink or Homebrew) and checked:

 smartctl 5.40 2010-10-16 r3189 [x86_64-apple-darwin10.7.3] (local build)